 - Avoid applying high pressure to your rings to avoid any scratches or loosening of the stone from the setting.

 - Keep your alexandrite ring away from any strong chemicals and exposure to high heat.

-- It is a good idea to store alexandrite rings separately in small boxes or bags to avoid any scratches.
+- It is good to store alexandrite rings separately in small boxes or bags to avoid any scratches.

 Shop for Alexandrite Engagement Rings

 There are numerous places online and offline where you can buy alexandrite engagement rings.
-However, to make sure you are getting the best stone, it is advised to buy a certified stone from a reputable store that sells graded gemstones.
+However, purchasing a certified stone from a reputable store that sells graded gemstones is advised to ensure you are getting the best stone.
 Further, the market is flooded with alexandrite simulants.
 Therefore, it becomes more important to buy from trustworthy jewelers that have tested and examined the stone.

 Etsy is one of the most trusted and renowned global online marketplaces.
 They have an exquisite range of alexandrite jewelry, suiting a wide range of styles and budgets.

 My favorite shops for Alexandrite engagement rings on Etsy include:

 Shop now to add this mystical allure to your jewelry collection!